etases/EduBlock.Report/Requirement.md

 * **Actors:** Student
 * **Preconditions:**
   * Student is logged in.
-* **Postconditions:** System send request of student.
+* **Post Conditions:** System send request of student.
 * **Flow of Events:**
   * Student go to EduBlock.
   * Student login with username and password.
   * System bring student to dashboard.
   * Student click on their avatar at bottom left corner.
-  * System show student details.
+  * System shows student details.
   * Student scroll down to "Record" section.
   * Student click "Request record change" icon on action column.
   * System show form to send request.
   * Student fill the form and click "Submit".
-  * System send request of student.
+  * System sends request of student.
 * **Alternate Flow:**
   * System display notification if the form is not filled correctly.
 * **Exception:**